Keussx/cloud-app/app/README.md

     Install google Datastore emulator using the guide (https://cloud.google.com/datastore/docs/tools/datastore-emulator)

-    Run the emulator and check with port it is running on.
+    Run the emulator and check which port it is running on.